Aloe Vera: The Greatest Natural Acne Treatment In The World?

 THREE: this 1996 study was particularly interesting, applying aloe vera to inflamed rat paws and observing a reduction in inflammatory chemicals called neutrophils.
 Neutrophil overload is a nightmare for acne, because their main, ordinarily healthy job is to unleash free radicals to break down damaged cells.
 For us acne patients, the conclusion could not be more promising: “the extracts of aloe vera gel have anti-inflammatory activity”.

-Aloe vera are the words that angry pimples dare not speak.
+Aloe vera is the name that angry pimples dare not speak.
 Few plants can beat the sheer number of anti-inflammatory compounds the gel contains.

 Elsewhere there’s one study which is almost rock solid proof.
-It tested psoriasis, a skin condition that causes red, crusty, flaky patches of skin, common between ages 15 and 35.
+It tested psoriasis, a skin condition that causes red, crusty, flaky patches of skin, and is common between ages 15 and 35.

 Scientists assembled 60 patients aged 18 to 50 (mean age 25.6), all with moderate to slight psoriasis.
 The patients applied either a placebo or 0.5% concentration aloe vera three times daily for five consecutive days per week.